Where Can You Rent Tools? And How Much Does It Cost?

 Plus, some projects — like laying carpet or tile — require tools you’ll almost certainly never use again.
 There’s no sense in purchasing a tool that’ll only get dusty in the back of your shed.
 Read on to learn how to rent tools for your upcoming project.

-Can I Rent a Tool From Lowe's, Menards and The Home Depot?
+Can I Rent a Tool From Lowe's, Menards or The Home Depot?

 These stores all have tools available to rent.
 You can also rent from local tool stores and smaller home improvement stores.
 The available tools vary by store.
 On the small end, you can rent small power tools like nailers, belt sanders and reciprocating saws.
 On the other end of the scale, you can rent earthmoving equipment, trailers and stump grinders.
 If you’re looking for smaller hand tools like wrenches and screwdrivers, you'll likely need to buy them instead of renting them.